IllinoisLegalAidOnline/website-docs/docs/source/tableau_ga_core_data.rst

 This core data set can be filtered geographically only down to a region (state) level.

 Page metrics
 ===============

 Page metrics show the number of active users, average engagement rate, pageviews, and sessions for each page of the website.
 It can be filtered on:

 * Month/Year.

+.. note:: Each month's data is available with the date mm/1/yyyy.

 * Category.
 This is pulled from the Primary legal category field in legal content.
 For pages on our site that are not legal content, set the category to "null"
 * Subcategory.
 This is pulled from the Primary 2nd level taxonomy term field in legal content.
 This filter will automatically change to show only subcategories that are aligned with the categories in the dataset.
 * Page path.
 Optional - this will further limit filters and is most useful outside of legal content (for example, to filter on get legal help, enter /get-legal-help).